-RES 1105 Non-Critical Care
+RES 1105 Non-Critical Care 5 credits (5 lec.)

 This course is a comprehensive study of the assessment and care of the patient at a sub-acute level through classroom instruction and laboratory experience preparing the student for the clinical setting.
 5 Units include: